Note: Mitchell’s final show as Billy was at the Patchogue Theatre on Long Island, NY on 8-Aug-2015.

 He successfully debuted in California on 16-Jan-2015 and went on to play Billy 24 times at the La Mirada and Alex Theatres on the West Coast.

-In April 2015, it was announced that Mitchell had again been cast to play Billy in the Music Theatre Wichita production of the show which will run from July 8-12, 2015, a total of seven shows during that span.
-Mitchell did an interview with Wichita TV station KWCH that aired the day before the show opened there.
-In it, he talks about his experience in the role and what part of the show was the hardest for him to master.
+In April 2015, it was announced that Mitchell had again been cast to play Billy in the Music Theatre Wichita production of the show which ran from July 8-12, 2015, a total of seven shows during that span.

 Credit: Photo by Amy Boyle